microsoft/ApplicationInsights-Kubernetes/docs/configure-rbac-permissions.md

             apiGroup: rbac.authorization.k8s.io
           ```

-      That is to grant the role of `appinsights-k8s-property-reader` to the default service account in namespace of `ai-k8s-demo`.
+      That is to grant the role of `appinsights-k8s-property-reader` to the default service account in the namespace of `ai-k8s-demo`.

   * If you don't want to create a Cluster Role, it is also possible to use Role and RoleBinding starting 2.0.6+.
 Follow the example in [sa-role-none-cluster.yaml](./sa-role-none-cluster.yaml).
 In that case, you will not have node info on the telemetries.